This article continues on from My Amazing WWOOFing Trip to the Açores (Part 1).

 I wrote these two articles because I want to inspire people to go travelling and to make changes to their lives.
 Yes, it is pretty scary being surrounded by strangers in a foreign land and suddenly finding that you are alone and *you* are having to think and be independent.
 Through that experience alone you will grow to know yourself and I highly recommend it!
 Just do it :)

-If you have any questions or just want to get in touch, please e-mail me [email protected]
+If you have any questions or just want to get in touch, please e-mail me at [email protected]